Let the new year inspire a new start with your hearing loss

 Does any of this sound familiar to you?
 It does to me.

 I was in denial about my hearing loss for many years, going out of my way to avoid acknowledging it, treating it or anything else.
 It caused me embarrassment, led to social isolation and difficulties at work, but I continued to shy away from dealing with my hearing loss until my children inspired me to take action.
 My hearing loss is genetic, so I may have passed it onto them.
 I hope my children do not develop hearing problems, but if they do, I needed to set a good example for accepting, treating and advocating for myself, so that they would see a life with hearing loss can be a great one.

 Sometimes all it takes is a little inspiration to move you forward on your hearing loss journey.
 For me, it was my children, but for others it could be as simple as the change of the calendar.
 The new year is a chance for new beginnings, and this includes for your hearing loss.

-Is 2017 the year you make a new beginning with your hearing loss?
+Is this the year you make a new beginning with your hearing loss?
 Here are some suggestions for how to do it.

 Get your hearing tested

 Don’t waste time wondering whether your hearing is compromised — get the facts by taking a hearing test.
 If you know that people are talking to you, but have trouble understanding them, this could indicate a hearing loss.
 Other signs include watching the TV at high volumes and the need to see people’s faces when they talk to you.
 Getting your hearing tested at a local audiologist is the best option, but online screenings tests are also available.